witty-works/browser-extension/README.md

 Go to project directory `cd browser-extension`

-Ensure you are using node 16.15.1.
+Ensure you are using node 18+

-Run `yarn install` to install dependencies.
+Run `npm install` to install dependencies.

 ## Development

 From inside the directory, start the development server depending on the browser you are using

-- Chrome: `yarn run dev:chrome`
+- Chrome: `npm run dev:chrome`
-- Firefox: `yarn run dev:firefox`
+- Firefox: `npm run dev:firefox`
-- Opera: `yarn run dev:opera`
+- Opera: `npm run dev:opera`

 This will run in the background, watching for changes and rebuilding the project automatically.